 Climate Education

-The Meadows Center's climate education initiative inspire and educate people of all ages to be literate in climate change and actively engaged as environmental stewards.
+The Meadows Center's climate education initiative inspires and educates people of all ages to be literate in climate change and actively engaged as environmental stewards.
 Our vision is to create a world of climate explorers who understand the problem of human-caused climate change and its effects and are committed to promoting a sustainable and inclusive future.

 Climate Education Field Trips Opportunities at Spring Lake